 The Company invites all registered shareholders to participate and vote at the Company's general meetings.
 The AGM is the principal forum for dialogue with shareholders.
-All Directors attend general meetings of Shareholders, and the external auditors are also present to address shareholders' queries about the conduct of the audit and the preparation and content of the auditors' report.
-The Company's forthcoming general meeting for the financial year ended 31 December 2022 will be held physically.
-(Provision 11.2 of the Code)
+All Directors will endeavour to be present at the Company's AGM to address shareholders' questions relating to the work of the Board and Board Committees.
+The Company's external auditors are also present to address shareholders' queries about the conduct of the audit and the preparation and content of the auditors' report.
+The Company's forthcoming AGM for the financial year ended 31 December 2023 will be held physically.
+(Provisions 11.2 and 11.3 of the Code)

-The Annual Report and any notice of general meeting are also released via the SGX-ST's website (the "SGXNet") and posted on the Company's website as well.
-The said notice of general meeting will table the separate resolutions to be voted on at the general meeting.
+Each shareholder will receive the notice of AGM which is also advertised in the Business Times and released via the SGX-ST's website (the "SGXNet") and posted on the Company's website as well.
+The said notice of AGM will table the separate resolutions to be voted on at the AGM.
 The Company tables separate resolutions at general meetings of shareholders on each substantially separate issue unless the issues are interdependent and linked so as to form one significant proposal.
 Where resolutions are interdependent or linked, the Company will provide the reasons and implications as to why such resolutions are required to be interdependent or linked.
 (Provisions 11.1 and 11.2 of the Code)

-All shareholders are entitled to vote by poll in accordance with the established voting rules and procedures.
-Notwithstanding Provision 11.4 which requires absentia voting at general meeting of Shareholders to be made available, voting in absentia and by mail, facsimile or email is currently not permitted as current measures that may be implemented may be unable to ensure the integrity of the information and the authenticity of the shareholders' identities.
-Shareholders who are unable to attend the meetings are instead encouraged to vote via proxy.
-An announcement of the detailed results is made after the conclusion of the general meeting.
+Voting and vote tabulation procedures used are disclosed before the general meetings proceed, with independent scrutineers appointed to validate the voting process and procedures.
+All shareholders are entitled to vote by poll in accordance with the Catalist Rules and established voting rules and procedures.
+Notwithstanding Provision 11.4 which requires in absentia voting at general meetings of shareholders to be made available, voting in absentia and by mail, facsimile or email is currently not permitted as the Company has yet to establish a system with adequate safeguards to preserve the integrity of the information and verify the authenticity of the shareholders' identities submitted via email and mail.
+Instead, shareholders who are unable to attend the meetings in person are strongly encouraged to appoint a proxy to vote in their stead.
+An announcement of the detailed results is made immediately after the conclusion of the general meeting.
 (Provisions 11.1 and 11.4 of the Code)